 Michael Braasch holds the Thomas Professorship in the Ohio University School of Electrical Engineering and Computer Science and is a Principal Investigator with the Ohio University Avionics Engineering Center (AEC).
-He received his B.S.E.E. in 1988, M.S.E.E. in 1989 and Ph.D. in 1992, all from the Ohio University.
-He has been involved in aviation navigation system research with the AEC since 1985 and has worked on a wide variety of navigation systems including DME, GPS, ILS, INS, Loran-C, MLS, VOR, integrated navigation systems (e.g., GPS/INS), cockpit displays and UAV technologies.
-He has served as a technical advisor both to the U.S. FAA and the International Civil Aviation Organization (ICAO).
+He has been performing navigation system research for over 35 years and has served as a technical advisor both to the U.S. FAA and the International Civil Aviation Organization (ICAO).

-Following the launch of the first operational GPS satellite in 1989, Mike developed and published the first model of the intentional signal degradation known as Selective Availability.
 In the mid 1990s, Mike led the Ohio University research group that pioneered the GPS software-defined receiver.
-He has also conducted research in the design, development and flight-testing of peripheral vision display systems for general aviation aircraft (shown to reduce the likelihood of spatial disorientation during instrument meteorological conditions).
-Mike also has extensive flight-testing experience with Ohio University’s fleet of research aircraft.
+He has also conducted research in the design, development and flight-testing of advanced display systems for general aviation aircraft.
+Mike has extensive flight-testing experience with Ohio University’s fleet of research aircraft.
 Mike’s more recent research has focused on gravity-modeling considerations in high-integrity GNSS-aided inertial navigation systems.